henriquelhano/SO2425/README.md

-First part of the Operating Systems project
+Project made in Operating Systems

-Grade: 17.36 out of 20.00
+First Part: 17.36 out of 20.00